CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/w8.png)

-11. Now as you can see two session host have one Active sessions each.
+11. Now as you can see two session hosts have one Active sessions each.

    ![ws name.](media/lb2.png)

 >**Note:** This shows how users are divided into 2 different session host under *Breadth first load balancing methods*.

-12. Click on first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return back to the session host page.
+12. Click on the first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return to the session host page.

    ![ws name.](media/lb20.png)

 >**Note:** We need to log off users from session hosts so that when the users login back to the session host, they are divided based on the depth first load balancing method.

 #### **B**.
-Now we will change the load balanching method of WVD-HP-01 host pool to *Depth first* and see how users are divided between session hosts.
+Now we will change the load balancing method of WVD-HP-01 host pool to *Depth first* and see how users are divided between session hosts.

-1. In *WVD-HP-01* host pool, click on **Properties** under *Settings* blade .
+1. In *WVD-HP-01* host pool, click on **Properties** under *Settings* blade.

    ![ws name.](media/lb25.png)